google/fhir-gateway/doc/docs/tutorial_docker.md

     'http://localhost:8099/fhir/AuditEvent?patient=75270'
     ```

-    You should get a response of an AuditEvent resource (contained in a Bundle
+    You should get a response with an AuditEvent resource (contained in a Bundle
     resource) that logs the read access to the Patient resource.